kumahq/kuma-website/docs/docs/dev/deployments/multi-zone.md

 ### Communication between 2 zones failing

 This can happen if there are network connectivity issues:
-* between control plane and zone ingress from other zone;
+* between control plane and zone ingress from other zones;
 * between control plane and zone egress (when present);
 * between zone egress (when present) and zone ingress from other zone;
 * zone egress (when present) is down;